 Can You Hold the Electrode While Stick Welding?
 When and How To

-You can hold the electrode when stick welding (SMAW) for a short time to improve the electrode’s stability when striking the arc or making a few tack welds.
+You can hold the electrode when stick welding (SMAW) for a short time to improve the electrode’s stability when striking the arc or making tack welds.
 When doing so, you must wear dry welding gloves in good condition.

 If you think holding the rod can help you, let’s see when and how you can do it in more detail.
 Also, what are the dangers of doing that?